trentdm/cards.app/README.md

-Cards is used for keeping track of players' scores while playing card games.
+Cards.app is used for keeping track of players' scores while playing card games.
 It is a node.js app that uses mongodb for persistence of users and scores.

 Future tasks:
 	- implement users and game names